user profile avatar

 Bio

-I'm an incoming Williams College student after graduating from Groton School this year.
+I'm a first-year Williams College student after graduating from Groton School this year.
 Coming from an immigrant family of five, I'm the first in my family to attend college.
 I'm applying for scholarships because I am hoping to graduate debt-free and alleviate the financial burden on my father.
-At college, I plan to focus on education, mathematics, and business, all fields that I believe can work together to create real change.
+At college, I plan to study art, education, mathematics, and business, all fields that I believe can work together to create real change.
 My interests cross all kinds of boundaries.
 I code Python programs, use math to make art, paint, write poetry, and engage in activism.
 I picked up ice hockey in sophomore year and have stuck with it since.
 I love animals.
 My pet dog is my pride and joy, and in my spare time I love volunteering to take care of stray cats in the neighborhood.
 I believe the diversity of my interests reflect how I think.
 I love finding connections between things that might seem unrelated at first glance.
-My dream is to establish a school where students from challenging backgrounds like mine can truly thrive.
 I recently authored "The Pocket Guide to Essay Writing: by and for Groton Students," a book now used by teachers at Groton School to teach freshmen.
 Having navigated my own path to higher education, I understand the obstacles these students face.
+One day I hope to build a place that offers the same permission, where students from challenging bcakgrounds like mine can truly thrive.
+I want to start a school for students who grew up the way I did, in the margins, having learned too early to quiet the parts of themselves that did not fit.

 Education